Big Bend and Big Bend Hot Springs History

 1827-1830’s – European-American/Canadian fur trappers and explorers began passing through the Pit River area (unknown if they made it to the Madesi Valley or not).

-1832 – Many Shasta County and Pit River natives died from imported diseases (unknown if it effected the Big Bend area)(?)
+1832 – Many Shasta County and Pit River natives reportedly died from imported diseases (unknown if it effected the Big Bend area)(?)

 1840’s – Madesi territory was still relatively undisturbed and had only been visited by a handful of foreigners briefly passing through.

 1848 – California became part of U.S.A. through treaty with Mexico (in 1850 California became a state).
+The territory of the Madesi and other Pit River tribes was stolen from them, as colonizers spread out throughout the region.

-1851-53 – U.S. Congress and California Legislature created various laws that deny Indians of land rights and effectively extinguished all aboriginal title in the state, paving the way for continued genocide and land theft, with no treaties or protections for Indians.
+1851-53 – U.S. Congress and California Legislature created various laws that deny Indians of land rights and effectively extinguished all aboriginal title in the state, paving the way for more continued genocide and land theft, with no treaties or protections for Indians.

 Lah-lah-pis-mah and Other Madesi Villages Become Big Bend